browserengineering/book/book/browsersandweb.md

 yet revolutionary, concepts; concepts that that together present a vision of the future of software and information.
-Among them are open, decentralized and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent[^useragent].
-Since the browser makes the web real, all these concepts form the core structure of the browser code itself.
+Among them are open, decentralized and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent.[^useragent] Since the browser makes the web real, all these concepts form the core structure of the browser code itself.

 [^useragent]: The User Agent is a way to view the computer, or